mheinri/OpenSourceRIS/Hardware/README.md

 * Dielectric constant (according to manufacturer): 4.6
 * Dielectric constant (measured and used for simulation): 4.8

+PCB assembly was done in-house and not with JLCPCB assembly service.
+Small changes to the pick and place file format may be required for commercial assembly services.

 # Settings for Ordering at JLCPCB
 The following order options have been used when ordering from JLCPCB.
 Irrelevant options are omitted.
 ## RF PCB